mohan-palisetti/sfmc-example-jb-custom-activity/README.md

+# Forked Repository -- See upstream for latest code changes

 # Salesforce Journey Builder - Custom Activity Examples

 This repository contains a number of custom activity examples for Salesforce Journey Builder.
 These examples are